ELISA: Direct

-The enzyme acts as an amplifier; even if only few enzyme-linked antibodies remain bound, the enzyme molecules will produce many signal molecules.
+The enzyme acts as an amplifier; even if only a few enzyme-linked antibodies remain bound, the enzyme molecules will produce many signal molecules.
 Within common-sense limitations, the enzyme can go on producing color indefinitely, but the more antibody is bound, the faster the color will develop.
 A major disadvantage of the direct ELISA is that the method of antigen immobilization is not specific; when serum is used as the source of test antigen, all proteins in the sample may stick to the microtiter plate well, so small concentrations of analyte in serum must compete with other serum proteins when binding to the well surface.
-The sandwich or indirect ELISA provides a solution to this problem, by using a "capture" antibody specific for the test antigen to pull it out of the serum's molecular mixture.
+The sandwich or indirect ELISA provides a solution to this problem by using a "capture" antibody specific for the test antigen to pull it out of the serum's molecular mixture.

 ELISA may be run in a qualitative or quantitative format.
 Qualitative results provide a simple positive or negative result (yes or no) for a sample.
 The cutoff between positive and negative is determined by the analyst and may be statistical.
 Two or three times the standard deviation (error inherent in a test) is often used to distinguish positive from negative samples.
 In quantitative ELISA, the optical density (OD) of the sample is compared to a standard curve, which is typically a serial dilution of a known-concentration solution of the target molecule.
 For example, if a test sample returns an OD of 1.0, the point on the standard curve that gave OD = 1.0 must be of the same analyte concentration as the sample.

-The use and meaning of the names "indirect ELISA" and "direct ELISA" differs in the literature and on web sites depending on the context of the experiment.
-When the presence of an antigen is analyzed, the name "direct ELISA" refers to an ELISA in which only a labelled primary antibody is used, and the term "indirect ELISA" refers to an ELISA in which the antigen is bound by the primary antibody which then is detected by a labeled secondary antibody.
-In the latter case a sandwich ELISA is clearly distinct from an indirect ELISA.
+The use and meaning of the names "indirect ELISA" and "direct ELISA" differ in the literature and on websites depending on the context of the experiment.
+When the presence of an antigen is analyzed, the name "direct ELISA" refers to an ELISA in which only a labeled primary antibody is used, and the term "indirect ELISA" refers to an ELISA in which the antigen is bound by the primary antibody which then is detected by a labeled secondary antibody.
+In the latter case, a sandwich ELISA is clearly distinct from an indirect ELISA.
 When the "primary" antibody is of interest, e.g. in the case of immunization analyses, this antibody is directly detected by the secondary antibody and the term "indirect ELISA" applies to a setting with two antibodies.

-Sandwich ELISA
+Sandwich

 A "sandwich" ELISA is used to detect sample antigen.
 The steps are: